Myths, Facts and Common Fears About Chiropractic Care

 In the 30 years since, the opinion of most medical doctors has changed.
 Many hospitals across the country now have chiropractors on staff, and some chiropractic offices have medical doctors on staff.
 Chiropractors and medical doctors now work comfortably together in cases where medical care is necessary as an adjunct to chiropractic care.

-Click HERE to make an appointment at one of our 10 convenient locations today!
+Make an appointment at one of our 11 convenient locations today!